On the density of strongly minimal algebraic vector fields

-\item In dimension one ($n = 1$), Rosenlicht's theorem \cite{Rosenlicht} ensures that the conclusion of the theorem holds as long as $d \geq 3$ but not when $d = 2$.
+\item In dimension one, Rosenlicht's theorem \cite{Rosenlicht} ensures that the conclusion of the theorem holds as long as $d \geq 3$ but not when $d = 2$.
 Indeed, when $d = 2$, the equation

-is an autonomous Riccati equation and hence always internal to the constants: given three distinct particular solutions, any other solution is an algebraic combination of these solutions and constants.
-Hence the solution set of the equation is not geometrically trivial. \item In dimension three, it is possible to construct explicit examples of degree two vector fields on $\mathbb{C}^3$ satisfying the conclusion of the theorem.
-More precisely, the Halphen equations described in \cite{Guillot}:
+is an autonomous Riccati equation.
+Hence, the equation is internal to the constants: given three distinct particular solutions, any other solution is an algebraic combination of these solutions and constants.
+Hence the solution set is not geometrically trivial. \item In dimension three, it is possible to construct explicit examples of quadratic vector fields on $\mathbb{C}^3$ satisfying the conclusion of the theorem: the Halphen equations described in \cite{Guillot}:

 for well-chosen values of $\alpha_1,\alpha_2,\alpha_3 \in \mathbb{C}^3$ are strongly minimal and geometrically trivial.
 This follows from the results of \cite{BCFN} and was kindly pointed out to the author by Ronnie Nagloo.
 In this case, this construction produces strongly minimal and geometrically trivial systems $(S)$ with coefficients in $\mathbb{Q}$. \end{itemize}

 In higher dimension, we do not know how to produce strongly minimal systems with coefficients in $\overline{\mathbb{Q}}$.
 This is reminiscent of the situation of Matzat's conjecture in inverse differential Galois theory which was first established over algebraically closed field $k$ of infinite transcendence degree and only recently deduced over $\overline{\mathbb{Q}}$ in \cite{Feng-Wibmer} using specialization techniques going back to \cite{Hrushovski-Galois}. \end{remark}